stibi1993/enterpriseape/README.md

 3. Performance
 4. Place

-This is what ruby code woud look like `puts 'Hello World'`
+This is what ruby code woud look like `puts 'Hello World!'`